fbpx

 Family: Fabaceae subfam.
 Mimosoideae

-Grows near the coast and is found as far north as Nambour and Nerang in south-eastern Queensland, extending down the south coastal areas of New South Wales to around Batemans Bay.
+In NSW, it grows near the coast and is found as far north as Nambour and Nerang in south-eastern Queensland, extending down the south coastal areas of New South Wales to around Batemans Bay.

 It is often found to inhabit the borders of rainforests in wet or dry sclerophyll forest.